tomaszmi/running_median/README.md

 ### Requirements:

- * OS: recommended is Linux (tested on [Ubuntu](https://www.ubuntu.com/) 18.10), but there is a chance that it works on IOS and Windows as well
+ * OS: Linux recommended (tested on [Ubuntu](https://www.ubuntu.com/) 18.10), but there is a chance that it works on IOS and Windows as well
  * C++ compiler supporting C++11 (tested with [gcc](https://gcc.gnu.org/) 8.2.0 and [clang](http://clang.llvm.org/) 7.0.0)
  * [cmake](https://cmake.org/)
  * [Ninja-build](https://ninja-build.org/) or [GNU Makefile](https://www.gnu.org/software/make/manual/make.html)